sirisian/ecmascript-types/decorators.md

 2. A declaration's sub-targets apply before the declaration itself: parameter decorators in parameter order, then the return's, then the method's own.
 A method's decorator therefore sees a method whose parts are already decorated.
 3. Members apply before their container, in document order, and the container's own decorators apply last.
 A class decorator sees a finished class, including whatever its fields' and methods' decorators did; an object decorator sees a finished object; an enum decorator sees decorated enumerators.
 4. `addInitializer` callbacks run after every decorator of that declaration has been applied, in the order they were added.
+5. A BLOCK decorator runs on every ENTRY to the block, not once at the declaration.
+A block inside a loop is evaluated each iteration, so its decorator runs each iteration - which follows from the rule above ("a decorator runs when the declaration it decorates is evaluated") and is what makes a block decorator useful for instrumentation, tracing, and scoped resources.
+It is also the ONE per-evaluation position in this extension: every other decorator runs once per declaration, so a block decorator in a hot loop costs a context and a call per iteration, and that cost is not visible at the declaration site.

 ```js
 function tag(name) { return (context) => log.push(name); }